-Proposals that propose to use analog facilities, but not flight resources, are referred to as analog definition proposals in this solicitation.
+Proposals that propose to use spaceflight analog facilities, but not flight resources, are referred to as analog definition proposals in this solicitation.
 Analog definition investigations must represent mature studies strongly anchored in previous ground-based research or previous analog research and must be thoroughly justified.

 Additional information for analog definition proposals will be collected through an Analog Study Resource Worksheet as part of the proposal upload.
 This worksheet is required for a complete Step-2 proposal.
 It is very important that this information be clear and accurate as it will be used to determine the feasibility of implementing the experiment.
-Examples of such information for a bed rest study are: preferred duration and bed rest orientation (six-degree head-down tilt, horizontal, etc.) number of subjects required for appropriate power analyses, age of subjects, gender composition of sample, physical characteristics of subjects.
+Examples of such information for are: number of subjects required from an appropriate power analyses, age of subjects, gender composition of sample, physical characteristics of subjects.